 And this one in John 12:49.
 For I did not speak on my own, but the Father who sent me commanded me to say all that I have spoken (New International Version).

-I could do this because I had heard God’s word in my spirit, manifesting as a strong sense of his judgement as I awoke that morning.
+I could decree this because I had heard God’s word in my spirit and manifesting as a strong sense of his judgement as I awoke that morning.
 I was exercising governmental rule from His Kingdom and my judgement was true, because I wasn’t speaking on my own.
 I was only speaking what I heard the Father say.
 I was doing it just like Jesus.

 Within a couple hours, the fighting had stopped.
 The news was broadcasting images of Ceausescu and his wife, dead, executed for their crimes against the Romanian people.
 It wasn’t long after this that the communist rule ended in East Germany too and a reunited Germany was forged as East and West came back together.

 And there was more going on in other nations.
 Beijing’s Tienanmen square, another location I had walked only a couple years earlier before being in Europe, was the scene of a brutal attack by the military against thousands of democracy protesters.
 Many were gunned down by the government.
 News feeds showed video footage of a Chinese student standing down a line of military tanks in Beijing (See the article and photo here).

 In Bulgaria in 91, my rock band was one of several Christian bands, performing all around the country.
 Georgian Banov, a native Bulgarian who escaped from his homeland and made it to the United States having been granted asylum, was one of the leaders of our musical entourage.
 He was known in western Christian music as one of the members of the group Silverwind.

 Thousands gathered at these music events across the country, where the bands would play and share Jesus.
 In one city, someone from the crowd approached one of our team and revealed how for fifty years, the constant message of the government was, there is no God.

 “How is it you are here telling us now there is a God?”